skonfig/extra/type/__netbox/man.rst

 database-password
     PostgreSQL database password.

-secret-key
-    Random secret key of at least 50 alphanumeric characters.
-This key must be unique to this installation and must not be shared outside the local system.

 host
     Hostname (domain or IP address) on which the application is served.

 OPTIONAL PARAMETERS
 -------------------
+secret-key
+    Random secret key of at least 50 alphanumeric characters and symbols.
+This key must be unique to this installation and must not be shared outside the local system.
+If no secret key is given, the type generates an own 50 chars long key and saves it on the remote host to remember it for the next run.

+    The secret, random string is used to assist in the creation new cryptographic hashes for passwords and HTTP cookies.
+It is not directly used for hasing user passwords or for encrpted storage.
+It can be changed at any time, but will invalidate all existing sessions.

 database-host
     PostgreSQL database hostname.
 Defaults to ``localhost``.